133ec6/Fer2013/README.md

 # Model Summary

 The layers in the Convolution Neural Network used in implementing this classifier can be summarized as follows.
-You can git a similar summary by decommenting the `model.summar()` function before executing `fertrain.py` file.
+You can git a similar summary by decommenting the `model.summary()` function before executing `fertrain.py` file.

 #Real Time Testing